afeinstein20/pyRosita/README.md

 <div align="justify">
 pyROSITA is a cute little Python wrapper for using eROSITA DR1 data.

-To install eleanor with pip:
+To install pyRosita with pip:

         pip install pyRosita